A fast solver for ill-conditioned linear systems using randomized stable solutions of its blocks: Methods

 We utilize the proposed ROR-BK approach as an inner iteration to construct a flexible AB-GMRES algorithm, where the ROR-BK method serves as the preconditioner.
 This strategy is particularly advantageous for solving large-scale linear systems that are ill-conditioned.
-Refer to \cref{algo:fabgmres_dobk} for the detailed algorithm.
+Refer to \autoref{algo:fabgmres_dobk} presented in the \autoref{sec:appendix} for more details.